 Why is Microlearning Important?

-As microlearning is presented in short, bite-sized bursts, organizations prefer this as the accessibility is more and the engagement level is increased.
-It targets and addresses specific topics, therefore it is used for just-in-time learning.
+As microlearning is presented in short, bite-sized bursts, organizations prefer it as the accessibility is more and the engagement level is increased.
+Microlearning targets and addresses specific topics, therefore it is used for just-in-time learning.
 It also improves the effectiveness of learning.

 1. Should Be Aligned with the Desired Organizational Results

-2. Should Be Based on a Single, Clear Performance-Based Objective and/or Enabling Knowledge Objective
+2. Should Be Based on a Single, Clear Performance-Based Objective Learning Objective

-In Microlearning, the focus should always be on a single clear objective.
+In microlearning design, the focus should always be on a single clear objective.
 You need to create a learning path that will ensure that your focus is on one aspect of a topic that needs to be delivered to the learner.
-Or, it should focus on enabling a knowledge objective that leads to the application of that particular knowledge or performance.
-Our Train The Trainer course is an example of how focusing on a single objective can enhance the learning experience.
+Or, it should focus on enabling a knowledge objective that leads to the application of that particular knowledge or skill.

 3. Should be Short and Focused

 As I mentioned earlier, Microlearning is short and it focuses on a single aspect.
 When done right, it can be of real help to learners to get the needed knowledge, at the right time.
-They are specifically designed to address a need or issue of a learner.
-Therefore, keep it short.
+Microlearning modules are specifically designed to address a need or issue of a learner.
+Therefore, keep them short.